 Tyrone: Yes.

 Tyrone: Well, it didn’t grow cold.
 It was really more of a respect.
-I didn’t want to be a hypocrite.
+I didn’t wanna be a hypocrite.

-Tyrone: It’s almost like this religious tradition, it was fake.
+Tyrone: It’s almost like just religious and tradition.
+It was fake.

 Tyrone: Fully committed.